 NOTE: The Repurpose or Retire System option resets the state of the inventory collection to Enabled, and then permanently deletes the iDRAC and BIOS configuration information, factory-shipped inventory, configurations, Lifecycle Log information (historical data and work notes), non-volatile (NV) cache, NVDIMM, operating system driver packs, disk erase, and diagnostics.
+Click on this link for more details on System erase - https://downloads.dell.com/manuals/common/dellemc-system-erase-poweredge-idrac9.pdf.
 During this operation, it deletes the hardware and software inventory data related to the system.
 However, they are recreated during the next restart of the server.
 It also deletes the firmware and previous versions, which will not be available for firmware rollback